 If the disk is going bad (does it make a clicking noise?) you may be able to just replace it and restore all your "backed up data" which I'm sure you have.
 Right? :)

 Hello BRColeman and welcome to the Dell forums.

-Your diagnostic light sequence as shown HERE is not documented. normally this indicates a bad motherboard.
+Your diagnostic light sequence as shown HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> s not documented. normally this indicates a bad motherboard.

 but before we settle on that lets try some things.
 First unplug any external devices with the exception of the keyboard,mouse, and monitor. try to boot the system.
 Note if lights have changed.